perfsonar/nagios/doc/README.txt

 Output options:
 Nagios state: OK or critical if response not returned

+11. CHECK_PS_VERSION.PL

+NAGIOS plugin to check the version of a toolkit host.
+Looks in the hLS for the pS-NPToolkit-${version} keyword.
+Checks the ping service for now since all hosts have that.

+Input options:
+-u|--url - (Required) URL of the lookup service (hLS) to contact.

+-v, --version - (Required) Version required for check to pass

+-c|--critical - (Optional) This is just a flag and does not take any options.
+Return CRITICAL if version does not match.
+Default is WARNING.

+-t|--timeout - (Optional) Seconds before plugin times out (default: 60)

+ --debug - (Optional) allow verbose mode for debugging

+Output options:
+Nagios state: OK, WARNING, CRITICAL or UNKNOWN.
+The output also contains the version it does find for every state except UNKNOWN.

+Examples:
+# Warn if the toolkit hosting the specified LS is not running version 3.2.1

+          check_ps_version.pl -u http://ps-bw.es.net:9995/perfSONAR_PS/services/hLS -v 3.2.1

+# Throw a CRITICAL alarm if the toolkit hosting the specified LS is not running version 3.2.1

+          check_ps_version.pl -u http://ps-bw.es.net:9995/perfSONAR_PS/services/hLS -v 3.2.1 -c

 CONFIG FILES
 InitialConfig File:
 Some plugins require a config file that provides the mapping between the abbreviation used and the full namespace of the service.
 The config file typically looks as follows: